 Letters of Recommendation

 Two types of letters are typically required for application to medical school; individual letters of recommendation from faculty members, employers, or other individuals, and a committee letter of evaluation from a premedical advisory committee.
 You request individual letters by contacting letter writers yourself.
 You request a committee letter automatically, when you submit your materials to PMAC.

 Individual Letters of Recommendation

 Applicants should check with medical schools about specific recommendation letter requirements.
 We recommend three individual recommendations, ideally including at least one from a science faculty member.
 Those with research experience are strongly advised to include a letter from their research mentor.
 Individual letters of recommendation should not come from immediate family members or close relatives.
 AAMC provides detailed guidelines for letter writers.
 The full document can be found here.

 Except for TMDSAS schools, writers will submit two copies.
-One will be sent to the University of Arkansas premed advisory committee.
+One will be uploaded to the University of Arkansas premed advisory committee.
 In requesting these letters of recommendation, you will provide your letter writers with a form that includes a waiver and instructions for submission.
 The other copy will typically be uploaded (or mailed) to a letter service (AMCAS or AACOMAS) or, in rare cases, sent directly to a medical school.

 Instructions for individual letters of recommendation (updated 3/2020)